 Without the battery grip, the maximum continuous 4K recording time is limited to 15 minutes.
 With a battery grip, it rises to about 30 minutes.
 Video shooting in 4K is possible only with a crop factor of 1.17x relative to the original frame width.

 Sound recording from the built-in microphone of the FUJIFILM X-H1 takes place in high resolution 24 bit/48 kHz.
-Other important features include timecode support, pure signal output to HDMI (4K/30P 4:2:2 8-bit).
+Other essential features include timecode support, pure signal output to HDMI (4K/30P 4:2:2 8-bit).

 In addition, a special Eterna film simulation mode has appeared, created for video recording of contrasting scenes.

-When shooting video, autofocus and stabilizer work.
+When shooting video, autofocus and stabilizer work well.
 If you need to focus manually, focus peaking will help.
 But there are no zebra and other exposure controls besides the histogram.

-The video recording control is very interesting.
-In fact, the video mode has its own, parallel set of settings that does not overlap with the photo essence of this camera.
-The same film simulation mode, white balance and other functions are set separately for both modes.
+The video recording control is exciting.
+The video mode has its own parallel set of settings that do not overlap with the photo essence of this camera.
+The same film simulation mode, white balance, and other functions are set separately for both modes.

-In addition, when shooting video, it is not at all necessary to use quasi-mechanical drums and control dials, because this will inevitably cause camera shake.
+In addition, when shooting video, it is unnecessary to use quasi-mechanical drums and control dials because this will inevitably cause a camera shake.
 You can turn on the silent mode for controlling shooting parameters using the touch screen.
 It is not very quick to work, but it allows you to work quietly and not create vibrations.
-A good compromise solution for shooting video with a camera whose ergonomics are adapted to the needs of the photographer.
+It is a good compromise solution for shooting video with a camera whose ergonomics are adapted to the photographer’s needs.